‘Vanderpump Rules’ Star Jax Taylor Throws Shade At Kim Kardashian On Twitter And Twitter Reacts Badly

 After the longtime reality star and SUR Restaurant bartender shared his tweet, he was flooded with backlash from fans who pointed out that Kardashian was appearing on the show to reveal that she was using her Skims factories to make medical supplies amid the growing worldwide pandemic, as is her husband, Kanye West, who is using his own Yeezy factories to do the work.

-Another Twitter user pointed out that Kardashian donated $1 million to the coronavirus efforts and has continued to work to help people who have been thrown behind bars on minor offenses get out of jail early as someone else pointed out that she’s a successful woman with several business.
+Another Twitter user pointed out that Kardashian donated $1 million to the coronavirus efforts and has continued to work to help people who have been thrown behind bars on minor offenses get out of jail early as someone else pointed out that she’s a successful woman with several businesses.

 “What [you] doing [Jax]?” one fan asked.